 - a.
 Visual Check Look for dirt, grease or other foreign material on any breaker parts.
 Check insulating surfaces for conditions that could degrade insulating properties (cracks, overheating, etc.).
-Also check for loose hardware and components on the breaker and the compartment's bottom, loose or damaged control wiring and similar problem areas. - b.
+Also check for loose hardware and components on the bottom of the breaker compartment.
+Loose or damaged control wiring and similar problem areas should also be checked. - b.
 Operation Observe a few close-open operations using the operating or maintenance handle.
-If a breaker is seldom operated such that it remains open or closed for a period of six months or more, it is recommended that arrangements be made to open and close it several times in succession. - c.
+If a breaker is seldom operated such that it remains open or closed for a period of six months or more, it is recommended that it be opened and closed several times in succession. - c.
 Interlocks During the Operational check verify the safety interlocks are properly working. - d.
 Arc Chutes and Contacts Inspect the condition of the arc chutes and contacts.
 Look for excessive burning or breakage.
-Check the amount of contact depression or wipe. - e.
+Check the amount of contact depression or wipe when the breaker is closed. - e.
 Accessories Verify that the various accessories are working properly. - f.
 The performance of the solid-state current trip devices may be checked with a suitable test set.
 Check electromechanical devices for positive trip in accordance with the instructions in their Maintenance Manual, GEI 86157.